articles

 Author

-The little village is where my husband’s grandfather moved to when he was younger.
-My husband’s grandfather and his family made it through the hardships of early-to-mid 20th century China by moving from the city of Dalian in Liaoning province to a little village in the countryside of Jilin province.
+The village is where my husband’s grandfather had moved to in his younger years.
+His family endured the hardships of early-to-mid 20th century China by relocating from the city of Dalian in Liaoning province to this small rural village in Jilin.

-One cold morning in November, 2014, we get ready to visit the grave.
-When we want to pack up our 4-month-old son, the relatives take turns telling us: “You can’t take him.
-It’s way too cold.”
+On a cold November morning, we prepared to visit the grave.
+However, as we were about to pack up our 4-month-old son, the relatives took turns advising us: “You can’t take him.
+It’s too cold.”

-We are used to people telling us that it’s too cold to take our son outside in China, so we don’t give it much thought.
-But then Gugu tells us the real reason we can’t take him: “It brings bad luck to a baby.”
+We had grown accustomed to people telling us it was too cold to take our son outside in China, so we didn’t think much of it.
+But then Gugu explained the real reason: “It brings bad luck to a baby.”

-Considering that Chinese tradition says taking a baby to a grave brings bad luck, we leave him with my mother-in-law.
+According to this tradition, taking a baby to a grave is considered bad luck, so we decided to leave our son with my mother-in-law.

 Have you ever heard of this tradition?